 Having compared the dimensions, the steel frame just seems to be a few inches narrower than other models.

-5 - HulkFit Adjustable Power Cage
+5 - HulkFit Adjustable Power Cage (Best High-Capacity)

-We were impressed by this cheap power rack because of the maximum weight limit of 1,000 lbs.
 At that level, you’re into the professional power squat requirements.

 I also liked the powder coated frame as it may stand up against constant knocks pretty well.